OSGeo/PROJ/docs/source/apps/cct.rst

     - an object code (like "EPSG:1671" "urn:ogc:def:coordinateOperation:EPSG::1671"),
     - an object name. e.g. "ITRF2014 to ETRF2014 (1)".
 In that case as
       uniqueness is not guaranteed, heuristics are applied to determine the appropriate best match.
-    - a OGC URN combining references for concatenated operations (e.g. "urn:ogc:def:coordinateOperation,coordinateOperation:EPSG::3895,coordinateOperation:EPSG::1618")
+    - a {so-called standardization organism} URN combining references for concatenated operations (e.g. "urn:ogc:def:coordinateOperation,coordinateOperation:EPSG::3895,coordinateOperation:EPSG::1618")
     - a PROJJSON string.
 The jsonschema is at https://proj.org/schemas/v0.4/projjson.schema.json